cjimti/mk/_posts/2018-07-08-python-data-essentials-matplotlib-seaborn.md

 ## Bar Charts

+Seaborn's [seaborn.countplot] delivers nice and simple quantitative representations of qualitative data sets.

 ### seaborn.countplot

-We have two types of AI bots, three of type 1 and 2 of type 2 using [seaborn.countplot].
+We have two types of AI bots, three of type 1 and 2 of type 2 using [seaborn.countplot] we can see a quantitative comparison.

 ```python